ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 **Params**

+- optCaseId `String` - optional ID to set the testcase ID to some specifc value.
+Default is the folder name.
-- warningTime `number` - threshold in seconds.
-If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!
+- optWarningTime `number` - threshold in seconds.
+If the threshold is not set or is set to 0, the execution time will never exceed, so the state will be always OK!
-- criticalTime `number` - threshold in seconds.
-If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!
+- optCriticalTime `number` - threshold in seconds.
+If the threshold is not set or is set to 0, the execution time will never exceed, so the state will be always OK!
 - optImagePathArray `Array.<String>` - (optional) Path or Array of Paths to the folder containing the image patterns for these test cases.